 What is the purpose of art?
 What does it mean to be creative?

 - With the desire to make something both meaningful and pleasing, that has an aspect of beauty in an eternal sense.
 Its rightness in itself can even be its meaning.
+Or,

-When I was a young New Yorker I remember going to performances and locales with the very intent to be shocked by the boldness of the rebellion against common sensibility.
+When I was a young New Yorker I remember going to performances with the very intent to be shocked by the boldness of the rebellion against common sensibility.
 And the more often my conscience was offended, the harder it became to shake me up.
 This — I think, nonsensically — passed for the urbane idea of what constitutes “art.”

 It comes down to kindness, gentleness, love and self-control.
 Most grown-ups have developed a taste for serenity and wisdom and appreciate the timeless rightness of true beauty that comes through true artists, not malcontents, as a gift from something eternally Good.